wp-plugins/form-maker/readme.txt

 -	Recapthca form field
 *  Pagebreak of the [Wordpress Form](http://wordpress.org/plugins/form-maker/) Maker: This can be used to break the form into distinct pages.
 *  Section Break of the Form Maker: This option allows adding a section break to the form page.
-*  For each form certain types of statistical data are available in the Form Maker:
+*  For each form certain types of statistical data are available in the form builder:
-*  Entries of a form: The number of submitted forms in the Form Maker.
+*  Entries of a form: The number of submitted forms in the form builder.
 *  Views of a form: The number of times the form has been viewed.
 *  Conversion Rate of a form: The percentage of submitted forms to the overall number of views.